sanger-archive/lighthouse-ui/README.md

   + the number of fit to pick samples
   + the number of 'must_sequence' samples
   + the number of 'preferentially_sequence' samples
-- Create samples in Sequencescape when scanning in a box?
-(Sentinel)
+- Create samples in Sequencescape when scanning in a box - it retrieves the plates from LabWhere, then inserts the fit to pick samples into Sequencescape

-- Create a cherrypick batch from Sentinel?
+- Create a cherrypick batch from Sentinel - on scaning a box barcode, it retrieves the plates from LabWhere, then creates a cherrypick submission in Sequencescsape.
+It assumes that the samples are already in Sequencescape and also gives you an opportunity to deselect samples that you do not want to include
 - View the status of the CSV imports from the lighthouse service
 - Print labels
 - Create and fail plates in the Beckman pipeline